 While we expect that our officers and directors who also serve as officers and/or directors of our subsidiaries will comply with their fiduciary duties owed to our stockholders, they may have conflicting fiduciary obligations to our stockholders and the minority stockholders of our subsidiaries.
-Specifically, Dr. Anzalone, our CEO and President, is the founder, CEO and a board member of Nanotope, Inc. ("Nanotope"), a regenerative medicine company that is separately financed in which the Company owns a 22% interest, and Leonardo Biosystems, Inc. ("LBS"), a drug delivery company that is separately financed in which the Company owns a 6% interest.
-Dr. Anzalone owns a minority interest in the stock of Nanotope and LBS.
+Specifically, Dr. Anzalone, our CEO and President, is the founder, CEO and a board member of each of Nanotope, a regenerative medicine company that is separately financed in which the Company owns a 23% interest, and Leonardo, a drug delivery company in which the Company owns a 6% interest.
+Dr. Anzalone owns a noncontrolling interest in the stock of each of Nanotope and Leonardo.
 To the extent that any of our directors choose to recuse themselves from particular Board actions to avoid a conflict of interest, the other members of our Board of Directors will have a greater influence on such decisions.